 Figure 6.
-Place holder for MAR diagram.
+Diagram of different types of MAR projects from Golder and Associates.
+This watershed plan includes only some of the types of MAR projects.

-The planning, implementation and operations and maintenance of MAR projects is complex, leading to uncertainty as to their potential use as water offset projects and inclusion in the watershed plan.
+The planning, implementation, and operations and maintenance of MAR projects is complex, leading to uncertainty around their potential use as water offset projects and inclusion in the watershed plan.
 This watershed plan addresses uncertainty by including a portfolio of MAR projects that have different locations, project sponsors, water sources, and size.
 Uncertainty is also addressed by qualitatively assessing the potential for implementation on a high, medium, and low basis and then assigning a probability to the potential offset from each project.

 The overall potential for MAR in WRIA 15 is the sum of the potential offsets multiplied by their probability.
-MAR projects in WRIA 15 have been identified through different sources and are estimated to have a total potential water offset of 1,424 AF/yr.
-The overall potential, accounting for likelihood of implementation, is estimated to be 578 AF/yr.
-Considering MAR projects that can be implemented within the next 10 years, the estimated potential offset is 520 AF/yr.
+MAR projects in WRIA 15 have been identified through different sources and are estimated to have a total potential water offset of 1,736 AF/yr.
+The overall potential, accounting for likelihood of implementation, is estimated to be 456.9 AF/yr.
+Considering MAR projects that can be implemented within the next 10 years, the estimated potential offset is xx AF/yr.
 The remaining MAR projects would likely take longer than 10 years to implement.

+MAR projects implemented in WRIA 15 should be specifically designed to enhance streamflows and to avoid a negative impact to ecological functions and/or critical habitat needed to sustain threatened or endangered salmonids.
+The Committee does not support projects that reroute streams or include instream structures.
+The Committees supports MAR projects that address water quality (e.g., adequate treatment of stormwater or reclaimed water).

-Table 12 provides a summary of the MAR projects identified in WRIA 15 and Table 13 a summary of water offsets adjusted by probability of implementation.
+Table 12 summarizes the MAR projects identified in WRIA 15 and Table 13 summarizes water offsets adjusted by probability of implementation.
 More detailed descriptions of the projects are available in Appendix I. A description of the work required to implement a MAR project is provided in the detailed project descriptions.

-Table 12.
-Managed Aquifer Recharge Package
+Table 13.
+Managed Aquifer Recharge Package with Potential Offset Benefit and Adjusted Offset Benefit Based on Certainty and Feasibility.
+Additional break down of certainty and feasibility is available in Appendix I.